What is emergency contraception?

 What are the possible side effects?

 Taking the ECP will not affect a pregnancy or harm a developing foetus.

 When will I have my next period?

 For most people the next period will come at the normal time.
-A few may be early and up to 20% may be up to a week late.
+For some people their periods may be early and for others their period may be up to a week late.

 Do I need a pregnancy test?

 If you have any other concerns or would like to discuss ongoing contraception you should see your doctor or contact SHINE SA’s Sexual Healthline for advice.